gullradriel/Gift-Dash/README.md

 Collect the presents and candies before the time is up.

+Each present have to be collected in the right order.
+Follow the green arrow on top of your sledge.

-Each collected present and candy is giving more time.
+Each collected present is giving more time.

-Avoid collecting the bad surprises sent by Krampus.
-They will lower the time you have.
+Avoid hitting the bad surprises sent by Krampus.
+They will slow you down.

-To collect a present or a candy, or a bad surprise, you just have to touch it with your sledge.
+To collect a present or a candy, or suffer bad surprise, you just have to touch it with your sledge.

 # Controls